Patreon/patreon-wordpress/readme.txt

 It is  difficult to protect videos due the intensive bandwidth requirements of hosting video  and having to rely on third parties such as Youtube or Vimeo.
 Youtube allows you to set videos to ‘private’ but Vimeo offers extra controls by only allowing videos to be played on specific domains.
 Visit this guide to [protecting your video content with Vimeo](https://help.vimeo.com/hc/en-us/articles/224817847-Privacy-settings-overview).

 == Upgrade Notice ==

+= 1.9.10 =

+* Prevent repeated creator token refresh attempts after a 401 error.
+This helps reduce the risk of your WordPress site being rate-limited or blocked by the Patreon API due to excessive failed requests.

 = 1.9.9 =